necat101/Chronos-CLGCM/README.md

 Chronos is built on two revolutionary, brain-inspired pillars:

 🧠 **Titans Architecture (The Cognitive Substrate)**
 A sophisticated, multi-tiered memory workspace that enables dynamic, lifelong learning.
-It learns *what to remember* based on the principle of "surprise," allowing it to consolidate new knowledge at inference time without catastrophic forgetting.
+It learns *what to remember* based on the principle of "surprise," and its memory slots are now structured with timestamps and source metadata, allowing for sophisticated, context-aware queries.

 ⚙️ **Hierarchical Reasoning Model (The Cognitive Process)** A powerful, data-efficient, and deep reasoning engine.
 Its dual-module design (a high-level "CEO" and low-level "Workers") allows for profound computational depth, enabling it to solve complex, multi-step algorithmic problems where massive LLMs fail.

 ## Features

+  - 🤔 **Adaptive "Ponder" Time**: Dynamically adjusts its reasoning depth, "thinking" longer for complex problems and saving computation on simpler ones.
+  - 🕰️ **Structured & Queryable Memory**: LTM slots are augmented with timestamps and source data, enabling powerful temporal and contextual queries during chat.
-  - 🧠 **Dynamic "Online" Learning**: Learns from experience during chat with a new **Cosine Annealing LR schedule** by default for more stable knowledge consolidation.
+  - 🧠 **Dynamic "Online" Learning**: Learns from experience during chat with a Cosine Annealing LR schedule by default for more stable knowledge consolidation.
-  - 🛡️ **Stable Training**: Built-in gradient clipping to prevent model instability and ensure smoother convergence during training and fine-tuning.
+  - 🛡️ **Stable Training**: Built-in gradient clipping to prevent model instability and ensure smoother convergence.
-  - 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config.
+  - 📦 **Self-Contained & Portable Models**: Models are saved as directories containing weights, tokenizer, and architecture config for easy sharing and use.
   - 💾 **Automatic Re-quantization**: After a learning session, Chronos can automatically re-quantize a model to persist the new knowledge.
   - ⚡ **High-Performance Inference**: Utilizes a custom C++ kernel inspired by `llama.cpp` for state-of-the-art quantization (`INT4`, `Q4_0`, `Q8_0`, `Q2_K`).
   - 💻 **CPU & GPU Support**: Runs fast quantized inference on standard CPUs (with AVX) or on GPUs via Vulkan for broad hardware compatibility.